-All general education requirements for AA, AAS, ABA, AGS, and AS degrees will be waived for students who a) have earned an AA, ABA, AS, or an equivalent degree, or b) have completed the 30
+At Lake Michigan College (the College), all general education requirements for AA, AAS, ABA, AGS, and AS degrees will be waived for students who a) have earned an AA, ABA, AS, or an equivalent degree, or b) have completed the 30 credit hours specified in the Michigan Transfer Agreement (MTA).
+All general education requirements will also be waived for AAS and AGS degrees for students who have earned an AAS, AGS, or equivalent degree.
+All general education requirements for all degree types will be waived for students who have completed a bachelor's degree or higher.